mockery/mockery/README.md

 $double->expects()->add($book);
 ```

-During the test, Mockery will ensure that the `add` method is called no more
+During the test, Mockery accept calls to the `add` method as prescribed.
-than once.
 After you have finished exercising the system under test, you need to
-tell Mockery to check that the method was called at all using the
+tell Mockery to check that the method was called as expected, using the
 `Mockery::close` method.
 One way to do that is to add it to your `tearDown`
 method in PHPUnit.